High School Faculty

 Michael Bennett

-I appreciate the opportunity to guide students in developing critical skills needed for life.
 I joined the faculty at AISK in August of 2016 and currently teach High School and IB Mathematics.
 In my first two years at this institution I also taught Middle School Mathematics.
 It was my desire to teach at AISK because of the close-knit family culture that the school has.
 I knew it would be the perfect environment in which both teachers and students could maximize their potential.
 My experience in teaching Mathematics spans well over 10 years.
 I hold a Bachelor of Science degree in Mathematics with Education and a Master’s degree in Mathematics.
 I am inspired to teach Mathematics in particular because it’s a subject that I thoroughly enjoy and I totally love to see students’ faces light up when they eventually ‘get it’.

 An interesting fact about me is that I am an avid reader and writer who regularly publishes articles online.